 Diversity in Psychology Program

 The University of Minnesota Graduate Programs in Psychology (Psychology, Developmental Psychology, and Educational Psychology) are proud to offer an annual Diversity in Psychology Program.
-The application deadline for the fall 2023 program has now passed, we will start accepting applications for the fall 2024 program on June 1, 2024.
+The 2024 event will be held virtually on Friday, October 18.
+Applications are accepted annually June 1-August 25.

 2019 Diversity in Psychology Program Attendees